Holomorphic curves in Stein domains and the tau-invariant: Quasi-positive links in Stein fillable three-manifolds

-Note that the transverse links $T_0$ and $T'$ have an associated Bennequin surface since their monodromy can be arranged to satisfy (*) while in principle $T$ itself may not have a Bennequin surface.
+Given an abstract pointed open book $(S, P, \sigma, \phi)$ representing a braid $T$, we can form an auxiliary braid $T_0$ in $\#^NS^1\times S^2$, where $N=b_1(S)=2g(S)+|\partial S|-1$.
+This is encoded by the pointed open book $(S,P, \sigma, \Id)$.
+The transverse link $T_0$ has an associated Bennequin surface since its monodromy can be arranged to satisfy (*) while in principle $T$ itself may not have a Bennequin surface.
 For example that cannot happen if $T$ is homologically essential.

-\begin{remark} If $S\subset Y$ is an immersed surface arising as the image of some map $F\to Y$ we denote by $\chi(S)$ the embedded Euler characteristic of $S$ and by $\hat{\chi}(S)=\chi(F)$ the Euler characteristic of $S$ as an abstract surface. \end{remark}
+\begin{remark} If $S$ in $Y$ is an immersed surface arising as the image of some map $F\to Y$ we denote by $\chi(S)$ the embedded Euler characteristic of $S$ and by $\hat{\chi}(S)=\chi(F)$ the Euler characteristic of $S$ as an abstract surface. \end{remark}

 The following lemma will be needed later in the paper.